View all Trips to Santa Cruz Island by Clicking the Months below.

-As you read the boxed information below, you may think that Santa Cruz Island is closed.
+As you read the boxed information above, you may think that Santa Cruz Island is closed.
 It is not closed.
 Only a portion of the island is closed.
 Prisoners Harbor, one of the prettiest areas on Santa Cruz Island, remains open to the public.
 Prisoners Harbor offers a wetlands area not available at Scorpion as well as the most beautiful hike on Santa Cruz Island that is open to the public, the Pelican Bay trail.
 The moderate to strenuous hike takes you through several micro-ecosystems and offers beautiful elevated views of the Santa Cruz Island.
 A trip to Prisoners Harbor may also offer the opportunity to visit Painted Cave.
 Click the links below for more information on the destination.

 Closed During Pier Construction